Prior-Informed Flow Matching for Graph Reconstruction

 \section{Algorithm}

 In this section, we describe the algorithms that we use as baselines.
-Each method serves distinct purposes: SIGL/node2vec/GraphSAGE $A_0$ tests whether the flow model provides meaningful improvement beyond the one-shot estimates given by the priors, uniform + flow evaluates whether the SIGL/node2vec/GraphSAGE predicted graphons are good structural priors for effective denoising, and DiGress + RePaint compares our model to standard modified unconditional generation models.
+Each method serves distinct purposes: the priors alone test whether the flow model provides meaningful improvement beyond the one-shot estimates given by the priors, uniform + flow evaluates whether the prior methods used (i.e. GraphSAGE/Node2Vec/VGAE/NCNC) are good structural priors for effective denoising, and DiGress + RePaint compares our model to standard modified unconditional generation models.